 The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 II and the Panasonic GX85.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably smaller (13 percent) than the Olympus E-M10 II.
 However, the GX85 is markedly heavier (9 percent) than the E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the GX85 are weather-sealed.